ASIMNEUPANE/Ecommerce/README.md

 ## Features

-**User Management**: This feature allows users to register, login, and manage their profiles.
-It's essential for personalizing the user experience and securing user data.

-**Product Catalog**: This feature displays all the products available for purchase.
-Users can browse, search, and filter products based on their preferences.
+**User Management**: Enables user registration, login, and profile management.

+**JWT Authentication**: Provides secure, stateless authentication using JSON Web Tokens.

+**Secure Routes**: Ensures only authenticated users can access certain application areas.

+**Admin Dashboard**: Allows administrators to perform CRUD operations on products, orders, categories, and users.

+**Product Catalog**: Displays all available products.

+**Product Details**: Provides detailed information about a specific product when selected.

-**Shopping Cart**: This feature allows users to add products they wish to purchase to a virtual shopping cart.
-They can view their cart and modify its contents at any time before checkout.
+**Shopping Cart**: Allows users to add products to a cart and modify its contents before checkout.

-**Checkout Process**: This feature guides users through the process of placing an order.
-It typically involves confirming the items to purchase, providing shipping information, and choosing a payment method.
+**Checkout Process**: Guides users through the order placement process.

-**Payment**: This website supports the Cash on Delivery (COD) payment method.
-It may also support online payment methods like Stripe, as mentioned in the introduction
+**Payment**: Supports Cash on Delivery (COD) and Stripe for online payments.

-**Pagination**: This feature allows users to navigate through the product catalog page by page, making it easier to browse large numbers of products.
-Users can select a specific page number or use the 'Next' and 'Previous' buttons to move through the pages.
+**Pagination**: Facilitates navigation through the product catalog page by page.

 ## Installation and Setup